MatthewKing/DeviceId/readme.md

 From `DeviceId.Mac`:

-* `AddSystemSerialDriveNumber` adds the system drive's serial number to the device identifier.
+* `AddSystemDriveSerialNumber` adds the system drive's serial number to the device identifier.
 * `AddPlatformSerialNumber` adds IOPlatformSerialNumber to the device identifier.

 #### Dealing with MAC Address randomization and virtual network adapters